Old indoor family and party games to play today

 My parents came from a large family that had to make its own entertainment using only the enthusiasm of one another with little or no bought equipment, and my mother instilled this in her own children.
 Consequently I too grew up in an atmosphere of "Let's play some-game-or-other" during the dark winter evenings.

-There were no tangible rewards for her games.
+There were no tangible rewards for winning a game.
 The reward was simply winning, plus a lot of laughing, so that we all felt better for having played.
 This was in the 1940s and 50s when, even if there had been spare money, there was little enough to buy due to the shortages in and after the Second World War.
 These games could well be played at today's parties: children and adults would all laugh a lot and feel that they had enjoyed themselves without the expense of buying in entertainers, organising party bags or any of the other trappings of the affluent society.

 The games can be played in small groups, such as families of four or more people, including parents, any other adults present and children old enough to understand.
 They can readily be adapted for larger gatherings such as those we used to entertain at birthday and Christmas parties.
 If you would like to play them, you can easily adapt them for the situation in which you would like to use them.